-EYAS DANCE PROJECT is a contemporary dance company that was founded in 2015 by co-directors, choreographers and dancers Carlos González and Seth Buckley.
-Our goal as artistic directors is to share our own creative language and also enrich our work by collaborating with different international dancers, choreographers, musicians and other artists that we admire and that inspire us.
+EYAS DANCE PROJECT is a contemporary dance company that was founded in 2018 by co-directors, choreographers and dancers Carlos González and Seth Buckley.
+Our goal as artistic directors is to share our creative language while enriching the work through collaborating with various dancers, international choreographers, musicians and other artists whom we admire and are inspired by.

-We are a queer contemporary dance company that focuses on actively disrupting the systemic oppression that is perpetuated in dance companies, institutions and schools around the world.
+We are a queer company that supports female, femme and LGBTQ+ creators and focuses on actively disrupting the systemic oppression that is perpetuated in dance companies, institutions and schools around the world.
 By honouring physical differences, we want to break free from the normative canons surrounding who and which bodies ‘belong on stage’.
 We approach the body without judgement and strive to eliminate all forms of body terrorism within and outside of the studio.

-We believe in horizontality as a professional working environment, where we take into account all human aspects of our entire team such as feelings, needs, insecurities and/or medical specifications.
+We believe in horizontality.
+Within our professional working environment, we take into account all human aspects of our entire team such as feelings, needs, insecurities and/or medical specifications.

 We practice conscious transparent communication and positive reinforcement with all our company.
 We vehemently reject harmful, oppressive and fear-based tactics, that have extremely negative impact on the lives of many dancers, and are still so often used in academic and professional dance spheres around the world.

-We trust that receiving a formal dance education or being a professional dancer should not be a traumatic experience.
-Dancers who experience body shaming from their teachers and mentors, frequently carry that trauma with them throughout their education and professional careers, where the oppression often keeps being upheld by their choreographers or directors.
+We trust that receiving a formal dance education or being a professional dancer should never be a traumatic experience.
+Dancers who experience body shaming from their teachers and mentors, frequently carry that trauma with them throughout their education and professional careers, where the oppression is upheld by choreographers or directors.
 Although we are a dance company, we believe dance education institutions are just as much in need of reform as professional institutions.